KseniaPopova02/Survey/README.md

 This is a survey application built with Next.js, React, and Redux Toolkit.
 It allows for dynamic survey generation and is designed to be both scalable and maintainable.

+## System Requirements

+Ensure you have the following installed to run this application:

+- Node.js v20.11.1 or higher.
+The application is developed with Node.js 20.11.1, so using this version or newer will ensure full compatibility.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.